abhijeetbehera97/Carla-Tractor-Semitrailer/README.md

 export UE4_ROOT=~/UnrealEngine_4.26
 ```

-In some cases, compiler will not be able to find Unreal.
-Hence, add this to `~/.bashrc`, and also manually to:
+When compiler will not be able to find Unreal, add `UE4_ROOT=~/UnrealEngine_4.26` in the first line of following scripts:

 * `util/BuildTools/BuildCarlaUE4.sh`
 * `util/BuildTools/Package.sh`